-The Attention Games: Catching Focus
+The Attention Games: Catching Focus Through Fun

-There’s more than one way to teach self-control, concentration, and responsibility.
+There’s more than one way to teach focus, self-control, concentration, and responsibility.
 Our favorite?
 These board, card, and action games that make learning fun and collaborative!

-Helping your young child with attention deficit hyperactivity disorder (ADHD) pay attention is hard work, and nagging her or him to “do this” or “stop that” is getting on everyone’s nerves, especially yours.
+Helping your young child with attention deficit hyperactivity disorder (ADHD or ADD) pay attention is hard work, and nagging her or him to “do this” or “stop that” is getting on everyone’s nerves, especially yours.
 Try a little fun instead, using focus games to stretch her or his attention span.
 Studies suggest that everyday play — especially play that engages a child’s brain and body — accomplishes that goal better than worksheets, video games, or punishments.
 Here are five playful ways to build concentration.

 Having trouble teaching your child to sit still?
 Play “statue.”
 Have your son make goofy poses until you shout, “Freeze!”
 He should hold that position for a set time (maybe 10 seconds, for starters).
 If he remains motionless the entire time, he gets to turn you into a statue.
 If she has energy to burn off, go outside and play freeze tag!

 Here’s a variation for fairytale (and superhero) fans: Pretend she’s been caught in a magic spell, and have her freeze herself, lying down, like Sleeping Beauty.
 She stays still and quiet until the Fairy Godparent (you) unfreezes her.

 Give your child one-on-one time with mom or dad while working together on a puzzle, coloring a picture, finger painting, or engaging in water play (driving boats in the sink, pouring water into funnels or sieves).
 These activities engage a child as she learns to sit and focus.